Horse Riding and Camping

 Bennett Creek Trail

 Bennett Trail is a 3-mile trail from Maah Daah Hey Trail (MDHT) mile-marker 127.5 (just South of the China Wall) to Bennett Campground.
-Combining sections of Bennett Trail, MDHT, and the Cottonwood…
+Combining sections of Bennett Creek Trail, MDHT, and the…

 Blacktail Trail

-This 7-mile loop trail starts and ends at the Blacktail Trailhead.
-This marked and graveled trail winds through the prairie and badlands formations and provides interpretive panels along the way.
+This 7-mile loop trail begins and ends at the Blacktail Trailhead at the Blacktail Picnic Area.
+The marked, graveled path winds through prairie and badlands, with interpretive panels along the route.

 Buffalo Gap Campground